vrcAlbert/documentation-api/source/php/behaviours/publishable.rst

 	Required for **date range** mode.
 	Column used to store the publication end date.
 Its data type must be ``datetime``.

+.. php:attr:: options

+:allow_publish: Callback function or array of callback functions.
+If any returns ``false`` then the item will be
+                restricted from publication.

 Methods
 *******